 - Practice, practice, practice is the key to learning and mastering anything.

 - It does not matter if their career fields are different from your interests!!!
 The key is to learn the skills of asking, listening, being curious, and learning.

 - Email and/or or call your contact.
-Indicate how/from whom you found her/his name.
+Indicate how/from whom you found the person's name.
 You might start with an email of introduction, and follow up with a phone call a few days later.
 Don't ask/expect the person to call you.
 You're asking for a favor, so you must make most of the effort (which has the benefit of showing initiative).

-- Include a brief, basic introduction of yourself: full name, major (considering or enrolled), university, academic level, your interest in learning about a job/career/industry.
+- Include a brief, basic introduction of yourself: full name, major (considering or enrolled), university, academic level, your interest in learning about a job, career, or industry.